Frequently Asked Financial Aid Questions

 Applying for Aid

-Q: Why do I need to complete both the FAFSA and the CSS Profile?
+Q: Why do I need to complete both the FAFSA and the CSS Profile? (non-international students only)

 A: The Free Application for Federal Student Aid (FAFSA) is used to determine what federal financial aid you are eligible for.
 Federal aid includes grants like the Pell grant, federal work study, and federal student loans.
 The CSS Profile is used to determine your eligibility for Whitman need-based financial aid and scholarships and state work study.